 Our community faces a tidal wave of need.
 The after-effects of the recession devastates our city.

 Giving up isn't an option.
 We can't sit back and watch the world go by.
 We hope you won't either.
-Our 5 Mission Initiatives address the most pressing needs in King County today.
+Our 5 key areas of service address the most pressing needs in King County today.
 Will you help us make them a reality?

 Our work won't end until every child knows love, every family finds hope, and every man and woman finds faith and healing in the God that created them.

 We've taken a deep look at the struggles people face in the forgotten parts of our city — dark alleys, inner city neighborhoods, under freeways.
 The time to respond has come.

 More and more seniors run out of money for food before the end of the month.
 Families face the difficult choice of paying rent and going hungry — eating and losing their home.

 Serving meals at the Mission will no longer stem the rising tide of hunger.
 We must do more.

 Sleeping bags.
 Tents.
 Cardboard boxes.
 Walk through Seattle at night and you'll see them everywhere.
 Hundreds more hide underneath I-5 or in other dark corners of the city.

 We're expanding our shelter system and exploring new housing options.

 Poverty lies at the core of every other issue we face.
 Catastrophic life events, lack of skills or general dysfunction are just a few of the causes.